iconify/api.php/config.md

 There are two collections available: iconify and custom.

 All configuration options are in "sync" object in config-default.json.
-Use {dir} variable in directories to point to application directory.

 To synchronize repository send GET request to /sync?repo=iconify&key=your-sync-key Replace repo with "custom" to synchronize custom repository and key with value of sync.secret